 ?…But yet they still technically share Angie’s List leads with Home Advisor…I don’t see how that makes sense.

 #2: Read the Contract Before Agreeing to it, Even if the Customer Service Rep Tells You Different!

 If things were a little more upfront as far as their contract goes, then maybe more contractors would know what they are getting into.
-Even if they didn’t guarantee leads to the contractor (who knows what the sales rep actually said during the sign up process), the “lock down” contract and hidden fees do not sound like much fun to me…
+Even if they didn’t guarantee leads to the contractor (who knows what the sales rep actually said during the sign up process), it doesn’t sound like a great experience to me…